 This is a new position, program and division within the Education & Community Services Department at Neighborhood House.
 The ideal candidate will have experience navigating within a dynamic and flexible atmosphere and have experience working with diverse populations.
-We are seeking a candidate who is bilingual in Ukranian, Arabic, or Farsi with the ability to communicate and prepare documents in English.
+We are seeking a candidate who is bilingual in Arabic with the ability to communicate and prepare documents in English.

 At Neighborhood House we have a deep commitment to our employee’s and client’s diverse experiences and backgrounds that guides our work for a more equitable future.
 We are seeking a team member that represents our dedication to service, equity and inclusion, to join our diverse team.

 - Utilize DSHS and ADS data systems to generate reports that monitor a number of revolving deadlines; communicate efficiently and effectively to clients, case managers and providers to help clients and their providers maintain compliance with DSHS requirements.